pivotal/credhub-release/docs/configure-luna-hsm.md

 This guide provides instructions to create new AWS CloudHSM devices and configure them to work with CredHub.
-If you choose to use a Luna SafeNet HSM that is not provided by AWS, you may skip over the device allocation portion to [initialize and configured your HSMs.][1]
+If you choose to use a Luna SafeNet HSM that is not provided by AWS, you may skip over the device allocation portion to [initialize and configured your HSMs.](#initialize-and-configure-new-hsms)
-[1]:#initialize-and-configure-new-hsms

 It is recommended that you configure at least two HSMs if the data stored in CredHub is critical.
 Appropriately configured HSMs allow key replication which provides redundancy of the key material in the event of an HSM device failure.
 If you choose to run a single HSM, your CredHub data will not be accessible in the event of a device failure.